 Project description:

-This project will investigate the efficacy of pre-trained language models such as Llama, BART and Chat-GPT on producing Cognitive Behavioural Therapy, considering the aspects of cognitive restructuring, psychoeducation and relaxation and mindfulness techniques.
-The approaches to curate Cognitive Behavioural Therapy datasets using existing content as well as domain expert input will be considered.
-Moreover, techniques to finetune the pre-trained language models using techniques such as low rank adaptation (LoRA) and retrieval augmented generation (RAG) will be investigated.
+During this project, the efficacy of pre-trained language models (PLM) such as Llama, BART and Chat-GPT will be investigated for producing Cognitive Stimulation Therapy (CST) considering the aspects of reality orientation, prompting with cues and problem-solving tasks.
+The approaches to curate CST datasets using existing content as well as domain expert input will be considered.
+Moreover, techniques to finetune the PLMs using techniques such as low rank adaptation (LoRA) and retrieval augmented generation (RAG) will be investigated.
+Interested students will have the opportunity to extend this research further to multimodal models combining vision language models (VLMs).

 Essential knowledge, skills and attributes: